la2050/archive/_projects/2018/los-angeles-veterans-orientation-lavo.md

 ---
 project_id: '8102137'
 project_id_2: '8102137'
-title: 'Los Angeles Veterans Orientation (LAVO) '
+title: Los Angeles Veterans Orientation (LAVO)
 project_summary: >-
   The Los Angeles Veterans Orienation welcomes veterans to our community and provides a friendly and fun introduction to the benefits veterans need to